|Total Family Income

-Eligibility: An eligible employee is an individual employed by the U.S. Customs and Border Protection (CBP) on a full-time basis with an adjusted gross income of no more than $144,000 (adjusted gross income is the combined income of the child’s parent(s)/guardian(s) shown on the Federal IRS tax forms as their AGI; line 37 on IRS Form 1040).
+Eligibility: An eligible employee is an individual employed by the U.S. Customs and Border Protection (CBP) on a full- or part-time basis with an adjusted gross income (AGI) of no more than $144,000 (AGI is the combined income of the child’s parent(s)/guardian(s) shown on the Federal IRS tax forms as their AGI; line 37 on IRS Form 1040).

 - This Program applies to employees whose children are under the age of 13, or are disabled and under the age of 18.

-- The program only covers costs for children who are enrolled, or will be enrolled, in licensed family childcare homes or center-based child care.
+- The Program covers costs for children who are enrolled in licensed family childcare homes or center-based child care.
 The childcare must be licensed and/or regulated by state and/or local authorities.

-- The CBP employee is ineligible to participate in the CBP Childcare Subsidy Program if the employee’s spouse or domestic partner is already receiving childcare subsidy from another federal agency.
+- The employee is ineligible to participate in the Program if the employee’s spouse or domestic partner is already receiving childcare subsidy from another federal agency.